-What Long Term Treatments And Management Techniques Are Available For My Ferret?
+What Long-Term Treatments And Management Techniques Are Available For My Ferret?

 Veterinarians rely on the same medications and treatment plans for heart disease in your ferret as they do for heart disease in dogs and cats.
 Just about all the medications veterinarians use in cardiology are the same ones physicians use to treat CHD in humans.
-The drug doses are adjusted to fit the ferret’s lower body weight and higher metabolic rate. (ref) However, medication effectiveness in ferrets is just assumed, based on their effectiveness in heart disease in other species.
+The drug doses are adjusted to fit the ferret’s lower body weight and higher metabolic rate. (read here) However, medication effectiveness in ferrets is just assumed, based on their effectiveness in heart disease in other species.

 Medications To Increase The Force Of Your Ferret’s Heart Contractions

 Traditionally, veterinarians placed these ferrets on oral digoxin, a drug that improves the strength and efficiency with which the heart beats.
 In many cases, digoxin also helps slow abnormally fast heartbeats.
 But digoxin can produce a number of serious and sometimes life-threatening side effects.
 Ferrets are quite small, so the window between a therapeutic dose and a toxic dose is very narrow.
 I personally avoid dispensing digoxin to any of my client’s pets.
 The side effects for me have always been too great.
 As an alternative, some veterinarians including myself prescribe an alternative medication, pimobendan (Vetmedin®).
-It also increases the heart’s pumping strength. (ref)
+It also increases the heart’s pumping strength (a positive inotrope).

 Drugs That Allow Blood To Flow More Readily Throughout The Body

 These medications do so by relaxing the walls of blood vessels.
-Your veterinarian would probably place a dogs or a cats with similar heart issues on an ACE inhibitor such as enalapril (Enacard®) or benazepril (Fortekor®, Lotensin®).
+Your veterinarian would probably place a dog or a cat with similar heart issues on an ACE inhibitor such as enalapril (Enacard®) or benazepril (Fortekor®, Lotensin®).
 However, this group of medications commonly cause a ferret’s blood pressure to drop too low.
 Perhaps that is due to some idiosyncrasy of ferret metabolism.
 Perhaps it is due to the difficulty in calibrating just the right dose for a creature with such a low body weight.

 As an alternative, your veterinarian might decide on a calcium channel blocker like diltiazem (Cardizem®), particularly when heart beat irregularities/arrhythmias are present.
 Another group of alternative medications are beta-blockers such as atenolol (Tenormin®).
 As with all these cardiac drugs, finding the small window between a helpful dose and a detrimental dose is critical.
 So close monitoring and frequent dose adjustments are always required.